 Unit of Lung and Airway Research

-Environmental impact on host defence in obstructive airway diseases
+Environmental impact on host defence in chronic airway diseases

-Inhaled substances constitute a risk factor also in asthma, a disease that just like COPD is very common in industrialised countries.
-In Sweden the total number of patients with asthma is estimated to be around 1 000 000 and this disease displays features similar to those in COPD.
-For example, this is true for the development of chronic airflow obstruction in elderly patients.
-There is also a resemblance for comorbidities, such as an increased occurrence of chronic bronchitis and airway infections.
+Inhaled compounds constitute a risk factor in asthma as well, a chronic airway disease that is very common in industrialized countries.
+In Sweden, the total number of patients with asthma is estimated to be around as much as 1 000 000, although the mortality is very low.
+Apart from the latter, certain phenotypes of asthma display features that resemble those in COPD.
+One such feature is the development of chronic airflow limitation in elderly patients.
+Another such feature is the occurrence of comorbidities.

-Airway infections affect the clinical course in both asthma and COPD, in particular for patients who also suffer from chronic bronchitis.
-Unfortunately, there is no specific treatment to counteract this increased susceptibility to infections.
-This is primarily due to the insufficient knowledge about the fundamental disease mechanisms at the cellular and molecular level.
+Airway infections affect the clinical course in both asthma and COPD, in some patients more than in others, especially in those who also suffer from chronic bronchitis or bronchiectasis.
+Unfortunately, there is currently no specific treatment that directly counteracts this susceptibility to infections.
+Most likely, this is due to the poor understanding of fundamental disease mechanisms at the cellular and molecular level.

 Anders Lindén